Seizing the Means of Knowledge Production

 The idea of utilizing administration, etc. for promoting social justice goes back to prominent student activist Rudi Dutschke, who advocated a “long march through the institutions” as the most plausible means for his fellow student activists to realize change: those committed to the cause should entrench themselves as integral parts of the socio-cultural machinery, become expert operators of said machinery (actually do the work, and well), then leverage these instruments in the service of alternative aims.
 Dutschke’s proposal was celebrated and wholeheartedly endorsed by Marcuse and many others on the ‘new left,’ leading to its popularization.

 And it has, indeed, been a ‘long march’ — Dutschke et al. began promoting this idea in the late 60s and early 70s — but it is hard to deny its impact within colleges and universities.
-Dutschke’s proposal has now become something of an orthodoxy within many administrative circles (especially at elite institutions): of course one should seek to promote social justice through one’s work within these institutions; this is increasingly the motivation for people to pursue such jobs to begin with — to wield institutional clout in the service of their preferred socio-political agenda (while undermining, marginalizing and disciplining those who refuse to ‘get with the program’).
+Although few in administrative circles today likely know who Dutschke is, his vision has become become something of an orthodoxy within these professions (especially at elite institutions): of course one should seek to promote social justice through one’s work within these institutions.
+This is increasingly the motivation for people to pursue such jobs to begin with: to wield institutional clout in the service of their preferred socio-political agenda (while undermining, marginalizing and disciplining those who refuse to ‘get with the program’).

 Here is where academics in social research fields come into play – again, as the rearguard working to consolidate, legitimize and promote the ideas and approaches created by practitioners, lawyers and activists.
 As Sam Abrams’ research has shown, college administrators hail predominantly from the arts, humanities and social sciences.
 Graduates of these fields often have a distressingly limited understanding of how, concretely, many social institutions operate – and how, specifically, these institutions might be leveraged to achieve particular ends.
 However, those who gravitate towards administration often do understand, or come to understand, how to ‘work the (higher ed) system.’
 And one of the key things they have done with this institutional knowledge is expand the size and influence of the administrative class itself.